 Transition In Texas

 Transition services are a coordinated set of activities that focus on courses of study or activities available in high school that will facilitate the students' movement toward post high school goals.
 State law mandates that transition planning be in place at a student's 14th birthday.
 This requires planning to begin at age 13.
 Transition occurs throughout a student's school career.
 For our students with disabilities, the transition specialist provides information to the parents concerning the health and human services available once their student has graduated from high school.
 This service begins to take place when the student is as young as 3-5 years old, depending on the disability of the student.
-Please follow the link to access the Texas Transition and Employment Guide in both English and Spanish.
+The Texas Transition and Employment Guide in both Texas Transition and Employment Guide - English and Texas Transition and Employment Guide- Spanish are linked.
 This guide has been developed by the Texas Education Agency.
 Read more at texastransition.org.

 Notice of Destruction of Records